pantheon-systems/decoupled-kit-js/web/docs/Frontend Starters/Next.js/Next.js + WordPress/styling-configuration.md

 This guide assumes the reader has a little to no experience with Tailwind CSS.
 If you are new to Tailwind CSS, we recommend reading the [Tailwind CSS documentation](https://tailwindcss.com/docs) before proceeding.

-To use this plugin you also must have the `wordpress-kit` installed, to install the kit just run the following command:
+To use this plugin you also must have the `wordpress-kit` installed.
+To install, run the following command:

 ```bash
 npm install @pantheon-systems/wordpress-kit